40843245/Financial/ESG/ESG intro.md

 # Objective
-In this article, I will discuss the abbreviation ESG which about environment.
+In this article, I will discuss the abbreviation ESG which is relevant to environment.
 # Abbreviation
 ESG stands for Environment, Social, Governance.
 # E (Environement)